 Joseph Zipkin

 Dr. Joseph Zipkin leads the Cyber Operations and Analysis Technology Group at MIT Lincoln Laboratory.
-He is responsible for researching and developing novel system architectures and technologies to enhance the scale, speed, and precision of cyber operations, and integrate cyber operations with operations in other domains.
+He is responsible for researching and developing novel system architectures and technologies to promote mission assurance against cyber threats.

-During his career at the Laboratory, Zipkin has held technology leadership and development roles in mission areas including cybersecurity; homeland protection; space control; and intelligence, surveillance & reconnaissance (ISR).
-For three years he was assistant leader of the Artificial Intelligence Software Architectures and Algorithms Group, where he was responsible for the development and execution of the group’s portfolio of artificial intelligence research.
+During his career at the Laboratory, Zipkin has held technical leadership and research roles in mission areas including cybersecurity; homeland protection; space control; and intelligence, surveillance, and reconnaissance (ISR).
+For three years he was assistant leader of the Artificial Intelligence Software Architectures and Algorithms Group.
+In that role, he was responsible for the development and execution of the group’s portfolio of artificial intelligence research.
+He led rapid transition of several key analytic technologies to Combatant Commands to aid in the initial responses to the COVID-19 pandemic and the full-scale invasion of Ukraine.
+He is the recipient of an R&D 100 Award for his leadership role in a novel analytic prototype applying causal inference to problems in graph theory.

 Zipkin holds an AB degree from Princeton University, an MA degree from UCLA, and a PhD degree from UCLA, all in mathematics.